Wild Mushroom Chickpea Hash

 Enjoy this Wild Mushroom Chickpea Hash over the campfire or at home.

-Note: I am not a mushroom expert; do not consume any mushroom that you are not 100% sure about.
+Note: I am not a mushroom expert; do not consume any mushroom you are not 100% sure about.

 While I was walking near our campsite, I noticed something yellow on the ground.
 Upon closer inspection, I realized it was a small cluster of mushrooms.
 I was not sure if they were safe to pick and eat.